sastutorials/sastutorials.github.io/tutorials/basics_manip.md

 <a href="#sect3">4.
 Resources</a>

 If you've headed straight to this tutorial, you first need to download the data on [renewable energy generation (GWh)](/terna_data/TERNA_renewables_daily_avg.csv) provided by Terna.
-The file is in *.csv* and you might want to check out the tutorial on [data access](/tutorials/accessing_data.html) to learn how to **import the data on SAS Studio**.
+The file is in *.csv* and you might want to check out the tutorial on [data access](/tutorials/accessing_data.html), to learn how to **import data on SAS Studio**.
 Once you've done that, you can come back here to start this tutorial!

 <a name="sect1"></a>